One-Step Estimation With Scaled Proximal Methods: Introduction.

 Thus applying the proximal operator is equivalent to taking a gradient step, where the gradient is evaluated at the output of the proximal operator instead of the initial point $x$, and the step length is $\lambda$.

-If the objective function $f$ is proper then $x^{*}$ minimizing $f$ implies $\prox_{f}^{\lambda}(x^{*}) = x^{*}$.
-Since the proximal operator is also \emph{firmly nonexpansive} when $f$ is convex, so that $\|\prox_{f}^{\lambda}(x) - \prox_{f}^{\lambda}(y)\| \leq \|x-y\|$, a natural approach to minimizing a convex $f$ is to iterate the proximal operator.
+If the objective function $f$ is proper, so that it is finite for at least one point and never takes the value $-\infty$, then $x^{*}$ minimizing $f$ implies $\prox_{f}^{\lambda}(x^{*}) = x^{*}$.
+Since the proximal operator is also \emph{firmly nonexpansive} \cite[Prop.12.28]{BauCom11Cvx} when $f$ is convex, so that $\|\prox_{f}^{\lambda}(x) - \prox_{f}^{\lambda}(y)\| \leq \|x-y\|$, a natural approach to minimizing a convex $f$ is to iterate the proximal operator \cite[Prop.12.29]{BauCom11Cvx}.
 This algorithm is called \emph{proximal descent}, and it converges for any sequence $\lambda_k$ of the $\lambda$ parameters such that $\lambda >0$ and $\sum_{k} \lambda_k \to \infty$.
 Proximal descent is notable for its simplicity, but it finds limited application in practice because its convergence rate matches gradient descent \cite{BeckBook}.
 Evaluation of the proximal operator is rarely as simple as gradient evaluation, so besides a few notable exceptions \cite{mattingley2012cvxgen, golub1966note} proximal descent is primarily of theoretical interest.
+Additional details of the proximal operator and the proximal descent method can be found in \cite[\S12.4, \S28.5]{BauCom11Cvx}.

 Other methods based on proximal descent are extremely useful in practice.
 Consider the composite model

 where $g: \R^d \to \R$ is closed and continuously differentiable and $h: \R^d \to \R \cup \{\infty\}$ is convex and potentially nonsmooth.
 If a point $x^{*}$ minimizes $g(x) + h(x)$ then it can easily be shown that\footnote{using, for example, Theorem 10.1 and Proposition 8.12 in \cite{VarAn}.}